flux-framework/flux-core/doc/man1/flux-module.rst

    the new module has entered the running state (see LIST OUTPUT below).

 **remove** [--force] *name*
    Remove module *name*.
-If *-f, --force* is used, then do not fail if module *name* is not loaded.
+If :option:`-f, --force` is used, then do not fail if module *name* is not loaded.

 **reload** [--force] *name* [*module-arguments* …​] Reload module *name*.
 This is equivalent to running *flux module remove* followed by *flux module load*.
-It is a fatal error if module *name* is not loaded during removal unless the ``-f, --force`` option is specified.
+It is a fatal error if module *name* is not loaded during removal unless the :option:`-f, --force` option is specified.

 **list** [*service*]
    List loaded :man1:`flux-broker` modules.